status-im/nim-eth2-scenarios/README.md

 ```
 Afterwards any `git clone` will also do the required `git lfs pull` implicitly

-It you do not want to download the LFS files, exporting the following variable before `git clone`:
+It you do not want to download the LFS files, export the following variable before `git clone`:
 ```
 export GIT_LFS_SKIP_SMUDGE=1
 ```